gurlal9646/Foodonwheels_humber/README.md

 -	Cart:- Shows all items that a customer has added to the cart for ordering food.
 -	Payment Methods: List added cards, Add new card, Cash on delivery
 -       Orders history:- To track past orders and purchases.
--	Order details:- Provides summary information on the order, the order timeline.
+-	Order details: Provides summary information on the order, the order timeline.
 -	Support Contacts :- Allows customer to contact the support team.
 -	FAQs:- This page saves hours worth of sales calls by listing common questions people usually asks about products and services.
 -	Notifications :Timely updates that encourages users engagement.